 Our gross profit margin varies from product to product depending primarily on the proportion and cost of third-party hardware included in each product.
 From time to time, we add functionality and features to our products.
-If we effect such additions through the use of more, or more costly, third-party hardware, and are not able to increase the price of such products to offset these increased costs, then our gross profit margin on these products could decrease.
+If we effect such additions through the use of more, or more costly, third-party hardware, and are not able to increase the price of such products to offset these increased costs, our gross profit margin on these products could decrease and our operating results could be adversely affected.